 As is fairly typical for a panel of this type, a 5ms grey to grey response time is specified.
 BenQ includes their AMA (Advanced Motion Acceleration) user-configurable grey to grey acceleration as well.
 Rather unusually for a BenQ monitor and more typical of a modern Dell monitor, the rear is silver matte plastic.
 The included stand attaches using a quick-release bracket mechanism and can easily be removed to reveal 100 x 100mm VESA holes for alternative mounting.
 A zero-watt power switch is included to completely shut off power to the monitor, along with an AC power input (internal power converter and some ports; 2 HDMI 1.4 ports, DP 1.2 and a 3.5mm headphone jack.
 Two 2W speakers are also included for basic sound output, along with a Kensington Lock socket.

 Further information can be found on the manufacturer’s website.
-Information on price and availability and possibly a review still forthcoming.
+We’re currently reviewing this model.